jjshanks/add-pod-label/Readme.md

 3. Add tests for new functionality
 4. Ensure all tests pass: `make test-all`
 5. Ensure code quality checks pass
+6. Ensure security scans pass
-6. Submit a pull request
+7. Submit a pull request

+Note: Integration tests will run automatically if you add the 'integration-test' label to your PR.

 ## License